hparra/VisitPuertoLopez.com/index.md

 layout: page_v2
 title: Introduction
-description: There are many things to do an see in Puerto Lopez and the Machalilla National Park in Ecuador: watch whales, scuba dive, and trek islands, beaches & cloud forest!
+description: There are many things to do an see in Puerto Lopez and the Machalilla National Park in Ecuador - watch whales, scuba dive, and trek islands, beaches & cloud forest!

 keywords: puerto lopez manabi ecuador isla de la plata machalilla national park